harvard-nrg/python-workshop/docs/files.md

 fo.write('Hello, World!\n')
 ```

-It's more important to call `.close()` after writing to a file to ensure that
+It's more important to call `.close()` after writing a file to ensure that
 the write buffer has been flushed to disk

 ```python